ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 ### AnalyticsProviderProtocol

-It is a protocol that can be implemented to track screen appearance or completion actions and click events.
+It is a protocol that can be implemented to track the screen appearance, actions and click events.

 See the example below: